Obamacare: Walmart to stop offering some new employees healthcare benefits

 “Walmart is effectively shifting the costs of paying for its employees onto the federal government with this new plan, which is one of the problems with the way the law is structured,” said Ken Jacobs, chairman of the Labor Research Center at the University of California, Berkeley.

 I, and many of my fellow bloggers, predicted this would happen years ago when the debate over Obamacare was still going on in the Congress and now we are seeing our predictions come true right before our eyes.
+They way things are going, there will be no way for such employees to ever contribute to their gold IRA.
+Things are shaping up to get worse in my opinion.

 And this was always the true goal of Obamacare from the beginning; this is why the fine for non-compliance with Obamacare was set so low, it entices businesses to shift the burden of healthcare over to the state exchanges and then eventually over to the federal government, with the ultimate goal being a single payer system and that is where we are headed.
 But don’t just take my word for it: